Nina van Pallandt: Personal life

 The couple parted in 1969 and divorced in 1976.
-Frederick and his girlfriend were shot fatally in the Philippines by fellow drug traffickers in 1994.
+Frederik and his girlfriend were shot fatally in the Philippines by fellow drug traffickers in 1994.

 In the early 1970s, van Pallandt was romantically linked to novelist and reporter Clifford Irving.
 She helped federal investigators prove that Irving had not secretly met Howard Hughes in South America.
 In the 2006 film The Hoax, about Irving's fake autobiography of Howard Hughes, van Pallandt is portrayed by Julie Delpy.

 She was also married briefly to South African satirist Robert Kirby in the 1970s.